Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality: Perturbation theory in gauge fluctuations at large CF conductivity

 Notice that this is completely regular since $|\omega_{n}-\omega_{m}| \geq 2\pi /\beta$ and there is one extra sum over frequencies.
 Similar to Ref. \onlinecite{Mirlin1997}, these terms lead to $\sqrt{T}$ dependence of the corrections to conductivity.

 In addition, we get the following corrections from the first term in Eq. \eqref{eq:action_a_2}:

 The first term renormalizes the coefficient of $|\omega|$ in the diffuson propagator.
 Since the corrections to diffusons are small, we conclude that gauge fluctuations are unimportant to this order.
-Also notice that these quantum corrections are controlled by the small parameter: $\sqrt{D}/e^2\sqrt{\tau} \propto \ell/e_*^2 \tau$, where $\ell$ is the mean-free path.
-In terms of the renormalization group, the gauge fluctuations are irrelevant for large $\sigma_{xx}$.
-This suggests the RG flow as shown in Fig. \ref{pd}.
+Also notice that these quantum corrections are controlled by the small parameter: $\sqrt{D}/e_*^2\sqrt{\tau} \propto \ell/e_*^2 \tau$, where $\ell$ is the mean-free path.
+In terms of the renormalization group, the gauge fluctuations are irrelevant for large $\sigma_{xx}^{\rm cf}$.